Narratives of Displacement

 The conference aims to bring together scholars from different fields.
 We invite proposals from various disciplines including history, philosophy, sociology, anthropology and literature.

-Proposals up to 250 words and a brief biographical note should be sent to: email@example.com.
-The submission deadline is extended till 30 June, 2016.
+Proposals up to 250 words and a brief biographical note should be sent by 15 December 2016 to: email@example.com.

 Download paper proposal form.